-C1.B.5. ~~There is no limit to the number of Technical Fouls or Misconduct Penalties a team can accrue during a game.~~
+C1.B.3.
+There is no limit to the number of Technical Fouls a team can accrue during a game.

-C1.B.6.
+C1.B.4.
 Technical Fouls do not carry over beyond the game in which they are issued.

 C1.C.
-Team Misconduct Foul (Blue Card)
+Blue Card

 C1.C.1.
-A ~~blue card~~ Team Misconduct Foul (TMF) can be assessed against a team for conduct that ~~affects competitiveness or violates Spirit of the Game by any team member or spectators considered as partisans for the team.~~
+A blue card can be assessed against a team for conduct that affects competitiveness or violates Spirit of the Game by any team member or spectators considered as partisans for the team.

 C1.C.2.
-The ~~blue card~~ TMF can be assessed regardless of whether the infracted team makes any call, although teams are encouraged to make violation calls in order to directly communicate about issues and minimize the need for observers to issue ~~blue card~~ TMFs without a call.
+The blue card can be assessed regardless of whether the infracted team makes any call, although teams are encouraged to make violation calls in order to directly communicate about issues and minimize the need for observers to issue blue cards without a call.